 - Slice each date down the middle (like a hot dog bun) and remove the pit and end stem.
 Open up so the inside is exposed.

-- With a butter knife, scoop out about ½ - 1 teaspoon of peanut butter (depending on how big or small your date is) and stuff the inside of the date.
+- Pour some peanut butter into a zip-top bag.
+Seal shut and snip a tiny end off one of the edges creating a piping bag.
+Pipe out ½ - 1 teaspoon of peanut butter (depending on how big or small your date is) and stuff the inside of the date.

-- Place on a plate and repeat with the remaining dates.
+- Place on a baking sheet lined with parchment paper and repeat with the remaining dates.

 - Sprinkle sea salt on top and place in the freezer for 30 minutes.

-- Once frozen, place in a freezer safe bag or container and keep in the freezer.
-Enjoy!
+- Once frozen, place in a freezer-safe bag or container and keep in the freezer.
+Enjoy frozen!

 Notes